koji571/2048-Remake/README.md

 i.
 Allowed the stage to close when user wants to quit the program.
 ii.
 Added a retry button to enable user to retry the game reaches this scene.
 iii.
 Added condition if player wins the game a congratulatory messages appears. iv.
-Added text to tell user their final score.
+Added text to tell user their final score and high Score.